Assistant Professor, Aviation

 Mr. Brandt possesses an M.Ed. in Curriculum and Instruction, a B.A. in Literature, and holds USAF Senior Pilot and Navigator aeronautical ratings, as well as FAA commercial and instrument airplane and helicopter licenses.
 He has over 1,600 hours total flight time in the RQ-4B “Global Hawk” autonomous high-altitude long-endurance UAS, HH-60G “Pave Hawk” combat rescue helicopter, EC-130H “Compass Call” electronic attack aircraft, UH-1H “Huey” helicopter, T-37 “Tweet” jet trainer, and various civil training aircraft.
-Mr. Brandt is also a factory-certified operator and technician for the Penguin-C UAS.
+Mr. Brandt is also a factory-certified operator and technician for UAV Factory's Penguin-C UAS.